Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields

-For $\nu$ a positive integer and $A$ an abelian variety over a global field $K$, the $\nu$ Selmer group of $A$, denoted $\sel_\nu(A)$, is a group which sits in an exact sequence between the mod $\nu$ Mordell-Weil group $A(K)/\nu A(K)$ and the $\nu$ torsion in the Tate-Shafarevich group $\Sha(A)[\nu]$.
-These Selmer groups, unlike the other two terms in the exact sequence, are computationally approachable, and provide the most tractable means of obtaining information about the rank of $A$ and $\Sha(A)$.
+For $\nu$ a positive integer and $A$ an abelian variety over a global field $K$, the $\nu$-Selmer group of $A$, denoted $\sel_\nu(A)$, is a group which sits in an exact sequence between the mod $\nu$ Mordell-Weil group $A(K)/\nu A(K)$ and the $\nu$ torsion in the Tate-Shafarevich group $\Sha(A)[\nu]$.
+These Selmer groups, unlike the other two terms in the exact sequence, are computationally approachable, and provide the most tractable means of obtaining information about the rank of $A$ and of $\Sha(A)$.

 The Selmer group of an abelian variety can be thought of as a higher analogue of the class group of a number field.
 The behavior of the class group of a number field chosen at random from a specified family is the subject of the Cohen-Lenstra conjecture and its many subsequent generalizations.
-In the same way, the question ``what does the $\nu$ Selmer group of a random abelian variety look like?" is the subject of a suite of more recent conjectures.
-Conjectures predicting the distribution of Selmer groups were formulated in \cite{poonenR:random-maximal-isotropic-subspaces-and-selmer-groups} when $\nu$ is prime, and generalized to the case of composite $\nu$ in \cite[\S5.7]{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}, see also \cite[\S5.3.3]{fengLR:geometric-distribution-of-selmer-groups}.
+In the same way, the question ``what does the $\nu$-Selmer group of a random abelian variety look like?" is the subject of a suite of more recent conjectures.
+Conjectures predicting the distribution of Selmer groups were formulated in \cite{poonenR:random-maximal-isotropic-subspaces-and-selmer-groups}, when $\nu$ is prime, and generalized to the case of composite $\nu$ in \cite[\S5.7]{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}, see also \cite[\S5.3.3]{fengLR:geometric-distribution-of-selmer-groups}.
 We call these conjectures the ``BKLPR heuristics.''
-Our main result is a proof of these conjectures over function fields of arbitrary genus, up to an error term in $q$ that approaches $0$ as $q$ grows.
-For $\ell$ a suitably large prime, as an immediate consequence of our main result, we obtain a version of the minimalist conjecture for $\ell^\infty$ Selmer ranks.
-This conjecture predicts that quadratic twists of a fixed elliptic curve have $\ell^\infty$ Selmer rank $0$ half the time, $\ell^\infty$ Selmer rank $1$ half the time, and $\ell^\infty$ Selmer rank at least $2$ zero percent of the time.
+Although the above papers state their conjectures in the context of the universal family parameterizing all elliptic curves, it is also natural to ask under what circumstances they apply to quadratic twist families ( \cite[Remark 1.9]{poonenR:random-maximal-isotropic-subspaces-and-selmer-groups}.)
+Our main result is a proof of these conjectures over function fields of arbitrary genus, up to an error term in $q$ that approaches $0$ as $q$ grows, in the case where the family of abelian varieties is the family of quadratic twists of a fixed abelian variety.

+For $\ell$ a suitably large prime, as an immediate consequence of our main result, we obtain a version of the {\em minimalist conjecture} for $\ell^\infty$-Selmer ranks, which predicts that quadratic twists of a fixed elliptic curve have $\ell^\infty$-Selmer rank $0$ half the time, $\ell^\infty$-Selmer rank $1$ half the time, and $\ell^\infty$-Selmer rank at least $2$ zero percent of the time.